 Pre album release track “Steal Your Love” dropped 6th September 2019 from the Aly Cook album “Caught in the Middle” which released on 27th September 2019.
 This album takes you on a multi genre journey through country, blues, roots and acoustic.
-It is now on sale on iTunes. (as from Sept 27th 2019).
 An eclectic collection of works that is all tied together through outstanding musicianship and Cook’s heartfelt delivery of the songs.
 There are 9 original works and 3 selected covers.

 Credits: Lead Vocal–Aly Cook, Guitars–Glen Hannah, Bass Guitar–James Gillard, Keyboards–Rick Melick, Pedal Steel–John Kaldor, Drums–Buzz Bidstrup.

 Recorded and Mixed by David Nicholas & Graham ‘Buzz’ Bidstrup.

 Check out Red Dirt Road Trip (above) which premiered on YouTube on Sept 19th 2019.
 The music video is directed by Amy Shields from Light Tree Media and was filmed in the Red Centre around the Alice Springs area.

 In January 2016 she performed for an hour centre stage showcasing her own original music from her two albums Brand New Day and HorseShoe Rodeo Hotel.
 This was to a crowd of 20,000 at The Summer Concert in Taupo NZ where Aly was invited as the opening act to Melissa Etheridge, REO Speedwagon and Huey Lewis and The News.